Wilton suburb profile

 Wilton property market performance

-In terms of sales activity, 29 houses were sold over the last 12 months, but the market appears to be slow-moving, with houses spending a median of 104 days on the market.
-This suggests that while demand has driven up prices, buyers are taking their time to make purchasing decisions.
+Over the last three months, 36 houses have been sold, with properties spending a median of 60 days on the market.
+This suggests a steady demand for houses, although buyers are taking their time to make purchasing decisions.

 | Houses | Units | |